 As the cultural heart of Japan, Kyoto is a fascinating destination for slow travel.
 There’s so much to see and do here that it’d be a shame to rush it, and taking your time allows you to explore the history and beauty of Japan’s former imperial capital.
 Spend days visiting the temples and shrines, exploring the old geisha district of Gion, and watching tea ceremonies in centuries-old gardens.

 A great way to explore Kyoto is by bike, but you can also get around easily on foot.
-Both will get your appetite going – which is a good thing in Kyoto, as the food scene here is fabulous.
+Both will get your appetite going – which is a good thing, as the food scene here is fabulous.
 Be sure to try kaiseki (traditional multi-course Japanese meals), sushi, and the delicious street food!
 For maximum authenticity, stay in ryokans, traditional Japanese inns where you can experience the famous Kyoto hospitality.

 8. Peru